-- Stewart Information Services Corporation (STC), 700 million market cap, 10% market share.
+- Stewart Information Services Corporation (STC) has a 700 million market cap and a 10% market share.

 As you can see, the four biggest underwriters have 84% of the market, while the remaining 16% are smaller independent ones, just like Investors Title, who has about 1% of the market.